-What happend to Erica
+What happened to Erica

 I was on the third level of a condo and she never got the message on how I stumbled down to the first floor.
-I’m not quite sure how I did because I could get out of the bed.
+I’m not quite sure how I did because I couldn’t get out of bed.
 I get to the bathroom on time.
 And so I’m sitting on the kitchen floor and my sister comes downstairs it goes, What’s this?
 What’s happening?

 She’s getting coconut water and I said, I don’t know Rach.
 I don’t feel good.
-Somthing’s not right.
+Something’s not right.
 I have lower extremity weakness and severe headache.
 And she goes well, something’s happening to your face.
 And I was like, What do you mean what’s happening to my face?

 It was snowing that day.
 My sister’s a dance teacher and the schools were closed down.
 So it was a miracle.
 And all the angels were helping me out that she was home in the first place.
 She calls 911.
-And they came to get me and said the symptoms were consistent with stroke.
+And they came to get me and said the symptoms were consistent with a stroke.
 They rushed me to the hospital.